mateuscechetto/url-shortener/README.md

 ## Improvements to be added:
-The application was build with some limitations due to time constraint, here are some improvements that could be done:
+The application was built with some limitations due to time constraint, here are some improvements that could be done:
 - Adding a Cache, like [Redis](https://redis.io/), for faster access to data that is requested multiple times
 - Using NoSQL database, since this application has only 1 table and no relationships, and NoSQL databases performs better in reading queries
 - Distributed System.
 It's coodination could be done with [Zookeeper](https://zookeeper.apache.org/) type of service; each Spring service would have a different range of url's that it could generate